HotCakeX/Harden-Windows-Security/README.md

 ## Certificate Checking Commands<a href="#Certificate-Checking-Commands">![CertificateIcon]</a>

-🔶 In this category, the script runs [sigcheck64.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/sigcheck) live from [Sysinternals](https://learn.microsoft.com/en-us/sysinternals/), then lists valid certificates not rooted to the Microsoft Certificate Trust List in the User and Machine stores.
-Unless you use Windows insider build, all the certificates that will be listed should be treated as dangerous and removed from your system immediately.
-However, if you are a Windows Insider user, like me, there will be certificates listed that belong to Microsoft and pre-public build of Windows that you use, so they are OK and should not be removed. some of those safe Windows-Insider-build related certificates that should be left alone are:
+🔶 In this category, the script runs [sigcheck64.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/sigcheck) live from [Sysinternals](https://learn.microsoft.com/en-us/sysinternals/), then lists valid certificates not rooted to the [Microsoft Certificate Trust List](https://learn.microsoft.com/en-us/windows/win32/seccrypto/certificate-trust-list-overview) in the [User and Machine certificate stores](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/local-machine-and-current-user-certificate-stores). **Except for some Microsoft/Xbox/XBL certificates used by Xbox services or Windows insider builds,** All other certificates that will be listed should be treated as dangerous and removed from your system immediately.
-* Microsoft ECC Development Root Certificate Authority 2018
-* Microsoft Development Root Certificate Authority 2014

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>